-Any IBM-compatible personal computer with access to the Samba interface can be used to retrieve pictures from the Auk system.
+Any IBM-compatible personal computer with a Wi-Fi capability can be used to retrieve pictures from the Auk system.
 The unit produces sets of images synchronized for simultaneous capture.
 The images from the set can be displayed three channels at a time using RGB format for false color rendition.
 Each RGB rendering is about 3.9 Megabytes.
 You should select a computer with resources that can support manipulation of images that are this large.
 Our recommendations for a minimum configuration are:

 - 1 GHz or better processor, Intel or AMD

 - Windows 10 or earlier operating system

-- 1 GB megabytes of SDRAM
+- 1 GB of RAM

+- 24 bit color graphics adapter at 1024 x 768 or better resolution